Policy and Procedure #577.0, Staff Progressive Discipline

 3.1 The Board of Trustees is responsible for:

-1. creating and maintaining a learning and working environment that operates within the expectations of the Staff Progressive Discipline policy;
+1. creating and maintaining a caring and positive learning and working environment that operates within the expectations of the Staff Progressive Discipline policy;

 2. where applicable, communicating the Staff Progressive Discipline policy to members of the community;

-4. considering and making decisions on recommendations from senior staff to terminate the employment of Ontario College of Teachers qualified;
+4. where applicable under the Education Act, considering and making decisions on recommendations from senior staff to terminate the employment of Ontario College of Teachers qualified staff;

 3.2 The Chair of the Board, or Vice-Chair of the Board, is responsible for:

-1. working with Corporate Secretariat and Trustee Services and Human Resource Service to ensure any records associated with disciplinary action associated with the Director of Education are retained and stored appropriately.
+1. working with Trustee Services and Human Resource Services to ensure any records associated with disciplinary action associated with the Director of Education are retained and stored appropriately.

 3.3 The Director of Education is responsible for: